robertu94/robertu94.github.io/content/about/index.md

 Some highlights of my career include:

++ (2024-Ongoing) I accepted a position as Assistant Computer Scientist at Argonne National Laboratory
 + (2024-Ongoing) I am the co-Lead for the Data team in AuroraGPT.
 Argonne's effort to develop a LLM specialized for scientific use cases
 + (2019-Ongoing) I developed [LibPressio][libpressio] a library to abstract the differences between lossless and lossy compressors and their configurations.
 + (2023) I was awarded an Laboratory Directed Research and Development grant along with Viktor Niktin on the topic of streaming lossy compression for tomographic data.
-+ (2022) I started a postdoctoral position at Argonne National Laboratory
++ (2022) I started a postdoctoral position at Argonne National Laboratory under Franck Cappello, Sheng Di, and Bogdan Nicolae
 + (2019) I was selected for the [US Department of Energy Office of Science Graduate Student Research Program][scgsr] award to study at [Argonne National Laboratory][argonne] under Dr. Franck Cappello.
 + (2018) I taught a Fall section of [Introduction to Operating Systems (CPSC 3220)][cpsc3220].
 + (2017 - 2020) I was awarded the [National Research Traineeship in Resilient Infrastructure and Environmental Systems fellowship][ries].